YBRua/SrcMarker/README.md

 Note that you will need the corresponding compiler and/or runtime environment to run the benchmark.
 Further, for RopGen, you will also need to install SrcML.

 ## Citation

+Please kindly cite our paper if you use this code.

 ```bibtex
 @inproceedings {yang2024srcmarker,